The benefits of children building a bond with pet

 Newly arrived canines and felines will be tired and nervous.

-They’re not naturally wired to enjoy being smothered with hugs or stared at, up close.
+They’re not naturally wired to enjoy being smothered with hugs, licking your faces or stared at, up close.

 Younger children can startle new pets with sudden sounds and movements, so ensure you show little ones how to act around pets, demonstrating quiet, gentle stroking motions, then letting them follow suit.